xarislemenitakis33/phpsession/phpsession/readme.txt

-This project presents the use of session's and the process of entering data into a database!
+This project using php language and presents the use of session's and the process of entering data into a database!

 First of all, create a mysql database and then from your apache server